SECRET-GUEST/Layer-one/README.md

 "C:\Users\ **YOUR USER NAME** \Desktop\layer1.py"

-3.If it's still not running in .bat, it's possibly because you don't have installed libraries to run the script, here is a tutorial https://www.youtube.com/watch?v=KdLyS_tAvjY
+3.If it's still not running in .bat, it's possibly because you don't have installed libraries to run the script, here is a tutorial for Pillow (it's furnished with Python but I already saw this bug so ... https://www.youtube.com/watch?v=KdLyS_tAvjY

+4.You must put the sad.png in the  same file with layer1.py or you will not be able to put your images in the 2nd window.
+You can also simply erase the icon part of the script because it's where the error will be generated (the programm dosen't find the icon).